 THE SIGNATURE AND CUSP GEOMETRY OF HYPERBOLIC KNOTS ALEX DAVIES, ANDRÁS JUHÁSZ, MARC LACKENBY, AND NENAD TOMASEV ABSTRACT.
 We introduce a new real-valued invariant called the natural slope of a hyperbolic knot in the 3-sphere, which is defined in terms of its cusp geometry.
 We show that twice the knot signature and the natural slope differ by at most a constant times the hyperbolic volume divided by the cube of the injectivity radius.
 This inequality was discovered using machine learning to detect relationships between various knot invariants.
 It has applications to Dehn surgery and to 4-ball genus.
 We also show a refined version of the inequality where the upper bound is a linear function of the volume, and the slope is corrected by terms corresponding to short geodesics that link the knot an odd number of times.
-1. Introduction In low-dimensional topology, there are two very different types of invariant: those derived from hyperbolic structures on 3-manifolds, and those invariants with connections to 4-dimensional manifolds, such as the Seiberg-Witten invariants and Heegaard Floer homology.
+1. INTRODUCTION In low-dimensional topology, there are two very different types of invariant: those derived from hyperbolic structures on 3-manifolds, and those invariants with connections to 4-dimensional manifolds.
 Of the latter type, one of the most fundamental invariants is the signature of a knot.
 Our main goal in this paper is to establish a new and unexpected connection between these two fields.
 We will show that the cusp geometry of a hyperbolic knot in the 3-sphere encodes information about the signature of the knot.
 One of the most important geometric features of a hyperbolic knot K is its maximal cusp.
-The boundary of this cusp is a Euclidean torus that forms the boundary of a regular neighbourhood of K. This torus is isometric to $\mathbb{C}/\Lambda$ for a lattice $\Lambda$ in $\mathbb{C}$ .
-The meridian and longitude of the knot give generators $\mu$ and $\lambda$ for $\Lambda$ .
-The parallelogram in $\mathbb{C}$ spanned by 0, $\mu$ , $\lambda$ , and $\mu + \lambda$ forms a fundamental domain for the action of $\Lambda$ on $\mathbb{C}$ .
+The boundary of this cusp is a Euclidean torus that forms the boundary of a regular neighbourhood of K. This torus is isometric to \mathbb{C}/Λ for a lattice Λ in \mathbb{C} .
+The meridian and longitude of the knot give generators μ and λ for Λ .
+The parallelogram in \mathbb{C} spanned by 0, μ , λ , and $\mu + \lambda$ forms a fundamental domain for the action of Λ on \mathbb{C} .
 We introduce a new geometric quantity called the natural slope that measures how far this parallelogram is from being right-angled.
-It satisfies the following formula: $$slope(K) = Re(\lambda/\mu).$$ Natural slope is defined as follows.
-Pick a geodesic on the torus $\mathbb{C}/\Lambda$ that represents a meridian.
+It can be defined by the following formula: $$slope(K) = Re(\lambda/\mu).$$ Alternatively, natural slope can be defined as follows.
+Pick a geodesic on the torus \mathbb{C}/Λ that represents a meridian.
 Choose any point on such a geodesic and send off a geodesic orthogonally from this point.
 It runs along the knot and eventually it comes back to the initial meridian; see Figure 1.
 In doing so, it has gone along a longitude minus some number s of meridians.
 This number s is not necessarily an integer because the geodesic may return to a different point along the meridian from where it started.
-This real number s is the natural slope of K. We remark that quantities related to the natural slope have been defined by other authors [2, 8].
+This real number s is the natural slope of K. We remark that quantities with a resemblance to the natural slope have been defined by other authors [2, 9].
+However, these other quantities do not seem to

 FIGURE 1.
-A geodesic running in the direction $\mu^{\perp}$ that is perpendicular to the meridian $\mu$ .
+A geodesic running in the direction μ^{\perp} that is perpendicular to the meridian μ .
 By the time it returns to the meridian, it has travelled one longitude minus some multiple s of the meridian.
 This real number s is the natural slope of K.